Issue with vaccine certification and not Covishield, suggest UK officials | Health

 There is no official reaction by India on the inclusion of Covishield to the approved list of vaccines by the UK.

-Asked whether Covishield was added to the list because of strong reactions in India, British High Commissioner Alex Ellis said the vaccine is not an issue.
+Asked whether Covishield was added to the list because of strong reactions in India, Ellis said the vaccine is not an issue.

 ''We listen very carefully to what the Indian government says but ministers have to take decisions and they have been clear that Covishield is not an issue,'' he told NDTV.